nachivpn/nbe-course/README.md

 Examiner: [Andreas Abel](http://www.cse.chalmers.se/~abela/)

-The course will be assessed in three parts:
+The course will be assessed in four parts:

 - [ ] Attending a majority of the course meetings.
 - [ ] Giving a presentation based on the chosen papers.
 - [ ] Writing a survey article based on the chosen papers.
+- [ ] Writing a review for the suvey articles submitted by other participants.

+Credits: 4

-Credits: 4, but the final decision about how many credits the course gives rests with each participant’s respective examiner.
-Please
+Note on credits: For PhD students, the final decision about how many credits the course gives rests with each participant’s respective examiner.
+For Masters students, the number of credits may vary; please contact Andreas.

 #### Presentation